 I also find it hard to explain what I do.
 I’m a writer, but I’m not a food writer or a blogger or a traditional journalist.
 I write about everything that strikes me as interesting: the military, travel, faith, food, education—heck, once, I even broke a story about a landfill.

-In 2017, I began pitching my debut novel, Beyond the Point, to agents and publishers, while joining forces with Marcus Whitney on his new book, Create + Orchestrate.
-Keep an eye out for those two projects to get a shelf life real soon.
+In 2017, I began pitching my debut novel, Beyond the Point, to agents and publishers.
 In the meantime, my work has been featured in The Washington Post, The Christian Science Monitor, and Entrepreneur Magazine, among many other publications.
 So, no, I don’t have a home town.
 And no, I don’t really have a niche.
 But that won’t stop me.